rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 Internally, for the C++ base layer atleast, these stateless functions are free to use their own temporary classes, as long as they are not exposed on the interface.

 ### `libcuml++.so` (aka C++ API)
 Taking decisiontree-classifier algo as an example, the following way of exposing its API would be wrong according to the guidelines in this section.
-Because, this API exposes a non-POD C++ class object along the interface of `libcuml++.so`.
+Because, this API exposes a non-POD C++ class object along the C++ API.
 ```cpp
 template <typename T>
 class DecisionTreeClassifier {